zaiisao/Documentation/en/Voice/leave_windows.md

 ## Next Steps
-You have integrated basic communication or live broadcast into your app.
+You have integrated basic communication or live broadcast into your application.
 For advanced functions, see the sections under **Advanced Guide**.

 If you encounter any problem integrating or using the Agora SDK, refer to the following sections or submit a ticket at [Agora Dashboard](https://dashboard.agora.io).